 The Double Cash Card has no annual fee!

 The Best Cashback Card for Dining & Entertainment

 If you spend a decent amount on both dining and entertainment, you'll want to take a look at the Capital One SavorOne Cash Rewards Credit Card.
 The card earns an unlimited 3% cash back on dining, entertainment, popular streaming services, and at grocery stores (excluding superstores like Walmart® and Target®).
 Plus, you'll earn 1% back on all other purchases.

-Additionally, you’ll earn 8% cash back on purchases made through Capital One Entertainment and at Vivid Seats.
-And if you hold the Capital One Venture Rewards Credit Card or the Capital One Venture X Rewards Credit Card, the cash back earned from the SavorOne card can be turned into Venture Miles at a rate of one cent equals one mile.
+Additionally, you'll earn 8% cash back on purchases made through Capital One Entertainment and at Vivid Seats.
+And if you hold the Capital One Venture Rewards Credit Card or the Capital One Venture X Rewards Credit Card, the cash back you earn from the SavorOne card can be turned into Venture Miles: every 1 cent of cashback gets you 1 mile.

-Best of all, the card doesn’t charge foreign transaction fees and doesn’t have an annual fee.
+Best of all, the card doesn't charge foreign transaction fees and doesn't have an annual fee, either.